+HMIS is a database used to confidentially aggregate data on homeless populations.
+The system allows for a record of client-level information about the characteristics and services needs of homeless persons.
 In accordance with 24 CFR § 576.107, HMIS projects are used to supplement efforts made by DCA ESG sub-recipients to provide complete and accurate data in the HMIS, or comparable database for victim service providers, designated by DCA.
-Eligible costs include software, data entry, limited assistance obtaining HMIS technical assistance and training, and user fees.
-DCA may limit HMIS awards to specific project types and/or geographic areas, which are subject to change in the application guidelines.
+Eligible costs include data entry DCA may limit HMIS awards to specific project types and/or geographic areas, which are subject to change in the application guidelines.